How to Keep Cool This Summer, and During Heatwaves

 1. Avoid being in the sun between 11-3, when it is strongest.

-2. Keep to the shade, wear a hat and sunscreen.
+2. Keep to the shade, wear a hat, and put on sunscreen when going outside.

 3. Stay hydrated.
-Keep plenty of cool water to hand at all times.
+Always keep plenty of cool water to hand.

 7. Switch off lights in unoccupied rooms and turn off appliances not in use to avoid generating unnecessary heat.

 8. Find a cool room.
-North facing rooms tend to stay cooler than others.
+North facing downstairs rooms tend to stay cooler than others.

 9. If you are too hot in your home, visit a cool public place like a library, community or shopping centre.